Wheel Strategy Backtester

 Frequently Asked Questions

 Yes.
-Our backtester simulates the complete wheel cycle — selling cash-secured puts, getting assigned, and selling covered calls — on any stock using historical price data.
-It estimates premiums based on assumed IV levels and simplified Black-Scholes pricing.
-While real historical options data isn't available for free, this simulation gives you a reasonable approximation of how the wheel would have performed.
+This backtester simulates the full wheel cycle — selling CSPs, getting assigned, selling covered calls, getting called away, repeat — on any stock using historical price data.
+It estimates premiums using assumed IV and simplified Black-Scholes.
+Real historical options data doesn't exist for free, but this gets you close enough to see whether the wheel would've worked on a given stock.

-How does the wheel perform in a bear market?
+How does the wheel hold up in a bear market?